cristiandrami/CyberSecResources/notes/System and application security/challenges/1 - android/Android Challenges.md

-So now we just need to reproduce `getSignature()` to assign a value to `pcVar5`
+**So now we just need to reproduce `getSignature()` to assign a value to `pcVar5`**

 From Ghidra we can see:
 ![[Pasted image 20240326162619.png]]
-- It basically calls with a Java Native Interface the line `getPackageManager().getPackageInfo().getPackageName().sigantures.toCharsString()`
+- It basically calls with a Java Native Interface the java line `getPackageManager().getPackageInfo().getPackageName().sigantures.toCharsString()`
-- So it simply returns the signature of the the certificate of the application
+- **==So it simply returns the signature of the the certificate of the application==**

-We can write a pyhton script that retirns the certificate in HEX of the application using Androguard.
+We can write a pyhton script that return the certificate of the application in hexadecimal format using Androguard.

+>Note: be sure that the version of Androguard is 3.4.0a1
+>The new versions doesn't have a good documentation and this script won't work with them.
+>You can install the version 3.4.0a1 with `pip install androguard==3.4.0a1`

+**==This is the python script we need to take the certificate in hexadecimal format:==**
 ```pyhton
 from androguard.core.bytecodes.apk import APK